 by David Allen

 David Allen wrote the bible for managing projects and tasks, and staying organized.
-Allen lays out a specific triage processes for identifying what’s important, what’s relevant and what’s not useful.
-He provides highly-practical methods for identifying next steps and removing common barriers to uncertainty.
+Allen lays out a specific triage process for identifying what’s important, what’s relevant and what’s not useful.
+He provides highly-practical methods for mapping next steps and removing common barriers to uncertainty, which is what holds most of us back.
 Popular apps like Omnifocus and Nozbe are structured to optimize Allen’s ideas.
 Allen recently updated his book to include current workplace cultures and technologies.

 Deep Work: Rules for Focused Success in a Distracted World